omarHJ/Weather-App-V2/README.md

 1. Deploy the app to your hosting provider (e.g., Vercel, Netlify).
 2. Test weather data fetching and suggestions.
 3. Verify rate limiting by making multiple requests (should return 429 after 10 requests in 1 minute).
-4. Verify authentication by removing the `Authorization` header (should return 401 if enabled).
-5. Inspect network requests to ensure the OpenWeatherMap API key is not exposed.
+4. Inspect network requests to ensure the OpenWeatherMap API key is not exposed.

 ---